 - Accrediting agencies, and certain government officials acting in their official capacities;

 - In an emergency, appropriate persons if knowledge of such information is necessary to protect the health or safety of the student or other persons.
 (According to 34 C.F.R.
-99.36, the wording of this section “shall be strictly construed”).
+99.36, the wording of this section “shall be strictly construed”)

-A Notre Dame de Namur official is:
+What is a Notre Dame de Namur University official?

-- A person employed by the institution in an administrative, supervisory, academic or research, public safety, health staff personnel or support staff position;
+- A person employed by the institution in an administrative, supervisory, academic or research, public safety, health staff personnel, or support staff position;

 - A person serving on an institutional governing body;